korabs-x/bees/README.md

 - Improve tracking
   - Based on result of YOLO (don't touch)
   - Predict / extract direction and velocity
+    - Try non-ML
+    - Try direction dataset
+    - Label ourselves
   - Create new optimization problem to be solved for tracking
   - Check differing predictions between old & new algorithm to quantify improvement (assume non-differing predictions are correct)
 - Pollen detection
+  - ?
+General: Would it make sense to subtract background from images?
+(Background is known from images before and after bee is there, YOLO tells us when there is no bee so we can extract background)
+  - Optional if we need more Pollen/NoPollen labels:
     - Train simple pollen detection using the so far labeled images
-  - Optional: Use predictions of network to select images for further labelling pollen in a balanced manner
+    - Use predictions of network to select images for further labelling pollen in a balanced manner
-  - Label pollen position for object detection
+  - Generate dataset for pollen object detection
+    - Try non-ML based on color
+    - Label pollen frames
   - Train multi-task architecture
     - Autoencoder (unsupervised)
     - Pollen detection (supervised)